ntran119/data_projects/2023_Stroke/readme.md

 To achieve this, the objectives are futher broken down into 3 sub-objectives
 1. Main Insights: Perform exploratory data analysis of the dataset and report key findings
 2. Model Training: Train a Logistic Model and analyze the significance and impact of its coefficients
-3. Evaluation: Analyze the residuals and suggest model improvements
+3. Evaluation: Analyze the accuracy and suggest model improvements

 ## Main Insights